root221/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The bounding boxes was flickering, and there were a lot of false positives.
 I tried to add the previous five frames heatmaps, and the result was much better.
+Also, I added a condition that the width and height of the bounding boxes had to be equal or greater than 64 pixels, since the car was not likely to be smaller than 64 pixels.